collapsed-stacks/atheism/questions/2141/so-can-i-hit-it.md

 - posted by: [Mudak](https://stackexchange.com/users/-1/205-mudak) on 2011-01-12
 - score: 3

-<p>Considering the history of the papacy -- which includes numerous pretenders to the title as well as several noteworthy schisms -- this is one ritual where they wouldn't trust anyone who isn't lock-in-step with church doctrine to make the "official" determination that the pope is dead.
+Considering the history of the papacy -- which includes numerous pretenders to the title as well as several noteworthy schisms -- this is one ritual where they wouldn't trust anyone who isn't lock-in-step with church doctrine to make the "official" determination that the pope is dead.
 That might even include some Catholics, but almost certainly includes anyone who isn't a Catholic...
-And an atheist, well, I don't think I need to go too far into how much Catholic leadership respects secularism.</p>
+And an atheist, well, I don't think I need to go too far into how much Catholic leadership respects secularism.

-<p>It's my understanding that there are some protestant sects who believe that Benedict XVI is the penultimate pope and that, whoever his successor will be, will preside over the end of Catholicism.
-That could almost give some adherents to this belief a motivation not to be truthful and report a premature death.</p>
+It's my understanding that there are some protestant sects who believe that Benedict XVI is the penultimate pope and that, whoever his successor will be, will preside over the end of Catholicism.
+That could almost give some adherents to this belief a motivation not to be truthful and report a premature death.